-In 2006, there were about one million arthroscopic knee surgeries performed in the U.S., and about 700,000 of those were for meniscus tears.
-A recent 2017 study noted that surgery for a meniscus tear is “one of the most popular orthopedic procedures, but long-term results are not entirely satisfactory…”
+In 2006, there were about 1 million arthroscopic knee surgeries performed in the United States, and about 700,000 of those were for meniscus tears.
+A recent 2017 study noted that surgery for a meniscus tear is “one of the most popular orthopedic procedures, but long-term results are not entirely satisfactory … .”

-Everyone has two menisci (plural of meniscus) in each knee—one on the inside of the knee and one on the outside.
-C-shaped pieces of cartilage, they face each other in the center, forming a sort of figure-8 padding that cushions and supports the knee joint.
-Each one is like a cap on top of the shinbone, and both rest underneath the articular cartilage that supports the thighbone.
+Everyone has two menisci (plural of meniscus) in each knee — one on the inside of the knee and one on the outside.
+These C-shaped pieces of cartilage face each other in the center, forming a sort of figure-8 padding that cushions and supports the knee joint.
+Each one is like a cap on top of the shinbone and both rest underneath the articular cartilage that supports the thighbone.